 The Audit and Related Party Transactions Control Committee and the Nomination and Remuneration Committee under the Board of Directors were both chaired by independent non-executive directors, and most of their members were independent non-executive directors.
 According to the Regulations of China CITIC Bank Corporation Limited on the Work of the Independent Directors in relation to the Annual Report, the independent non-executive directors of the Bank communicated with the auditors and fully performed their role of independent supervision.
-During the reporting period, the independent non-executive directors did not raise any objections to the proposals of either the Board of Directors or its specialized committees.
+During the reporting period, the independent non-executive directors or its specialized committees.